E is for EARTH-CYCLE

 The biggest way that GREAT Sorts reduce landfill waste is to EARTH-CYCLE food scraps and garden waste into compost at home.
 Visit Waste Sorted, Be a GREAT Sort to find out more.

 Earth-cycling is nature's way of recycling.
-It’s easy to avoid sending food scraps and garden prunings to the landfill bin, where they don’t belong, by joining the backyard revolution of people composting at home.
+It’s easy to avoid sending food scraps and garden prunings into your general waste bin by composting at home.
 Your choices include traditional composting, worm farming or bokashi.

 Earth-cycling is fantastic for your garden and helps the environment.
 Adding compost and worm farm liquids to your garden soil: